Llanbadarn Fawr, Ceredigion: Attractions, history and amenities

 Llanbadarn Fawr is named after the church of Padarn (the great church of Padarn), and dates from the sixth century.
 It predates Aberystwyth, whose castle was originally named after Llanbadarn.

 Notable buildings include Saint Padarn's Church, a fine, partly Romanesque parish church on the site of the mother church founded by Padarn (Paternus) in the 6th century and which contains notable 18th-century wall monuments.
 The Garreg Fawr stone slab, reputed to be the capstone of a now-vanished chamber tomb, is mounted on a plinth in Llanbadarn Fawr Square.
 This slab once stood on four upright stones before being fractured by fire in the 19th century, after which it was reassembled and mounted in its present location.
+There is also a windmill in Llain-y-gawsai.

 Llanbadarn Fawr has two pubs, The Black Lion and The Gogerddan Arms, and the University's Llanbadarn campus, which concentrates on subjects such as business, law, criminology and information science, and Coleg Ceredigion's Aberystwyth campus.

 Padarn United F.C. play their football in the Cambrian Tyres League.

 In the spring, summer and autumn months the village has train services provided by The Vale of Rheidol Railway to Devil's Bridge, Capel Bangor and Aberystwyth.